aurora-scheduler/scheduler/docs/operations/installation.md

 Source and binary distributions of versions **0.23.0 and later** can be found at https://github.com/aurora-scheduler/aurora/releases

-Installing from binary packages is recommended for most.
+Installing from binary packages is recommended where possible.

 - [Installing the scheduler](#installing-the-scheduler)
 - [Installing worker components](#installing-worker-components)